Nord du Botswana

 Alternatively, Kasane International Airport (BBK) serves the Chobe region, with direct flights from Johannesburg and other African hubs.
 Taxis and safari operators often arrange pickups from here.

 Long-distance buses from Gaborone or Francistown to Maun or Kasane are available but infrequent.
-Key operators include Seabelo Express et SKL Buses.
+Key operators include Seabelo Express and SKL Buses.

 - Journeys from Gaborone to Maun take ~10–12 hours; book tickets early.